PandoraPFA/Documentation/README.md

 currently support (with reduced functionality) the c++98/03 standard, c++11 is recommended and is mandatory for some packages.

-3.1.
-PandoraMonitoring functionality is optional, but its usage is assumed throughout the following examples.
-It is hopefully clear how to opt-out of PandoraMonitoring and ROOT.
+3. PandoraMonitoring functionality is optional, but its usage is assumed throughout the following examples.

-3.2.
 It is assumed that the user has already built ROOT, including the EVE libraries.
 The environment variable ROOTSYS is used below and may need to be specified/replaced carefully on some systems.

 4. Using CMake, the user may find that the identified C and C++ compilers revert to the system default compilers.
 If the intention